Positional Attention: Expressivity and Learnability of Algorithmic Computation: Related work

-\textbf{Theoretical:} From a theoretical perspective, the most closely related work to ours is \cite{pmlr-v235-sanford24a}, which presents simulation results for Transformers within the Massively Parallel Computation (MPC) model.
-This approach requires input data to specify the destinations for communication between machines.
-In contrast, our method encodes this communication information directly within the network parameters, eliminating the need for destination details in the input.
-Consequently, we adopt a different parallel computational model.
+\textbf{Theoretical:} From a theoretical perspective, the most closely related work to ours is \citet{pmlr-v235-sanford24a}, which presents simulation results for standard Transformers and the Massively Parallel Computation (MPC) model.
+Our work also presents simulation results demonstrating that positional Transformers can simulate MPC.
+The simulation proof involves introducing a proxy computational model with an alternative communication paradigm that can be shown to simulate MPC.
+Subsequently, we establish that the positional Transformer architecture can simulate this proxy model and, by extension, MPC itself.
 Other relevant studies demonstrate the expressive power of neural networks through simulation results.
-For instance, \cite{siegelman95comp} establishes the Turing completeness of recurrent neural networks (RNNs), while \cite{hertrich2023provably} presents specific RNN constructions that solve the shortest paths problem and provide approximate solutions to the Knapsack problem.
+For example, \citet{siegelman95comp} establishes the Turing completeness of recurrent neural networks (RNNs), while \citet{hertrich2023provably} presents specific RNN constructions that solve the shortest paths problem and provide approximate solutions to the knapsack problem.
 Additionally, other simulation results focused on Transformers have shown their Turing completeness \citep{perez2021attention, wei2022statistically} as well as demonstrated constructive solutions to linear algebra and graph-related problems \citep{giannou23a, pmlr-v235-back-de-luca24a, yang2023looped}.
-In our work, we are also motivated by the concept of algorithmic alignment \citep{Xu2020What}, demonstrating that further aligning the Transformer architecture \citep{vaswani2017attention} with parallel algorithms can lead to improved empirical performance.